corrode/corrode.github.io/content/blog/paradigms/index.md

 }
 ```

-But even in this short example, we can see a discrepancy between the problem
+But even in such a short example, we can see a discrepancy between the problem
-we're trying to solve and the code we're writing:
+we're trying to solve and the code we're writing: The intermediate values of
-The intermediate values of `sum` are irrelevant!
-We only care about the result.
+`sum` are irrelevant!
+We only care about the final result.

 Compare that to a more functional version: